1871fotc/fotc/docs/walks/2020-vision.md

 ## John and Mary Ann Ogle  <small>(1‑113‑3/4)</small>

-John, a son of John Ogle and Isabella (née Swan), was born in Northumberland, England c.
-1824.
-Mary Ann Scott, a daughter of Robert Scott and Mary (née Frater), was born c.
-1823.
+John, a son of John Ogle and Isabella (née Swan), was born in Northumberland, England ca. 1824.
+Mary Ann Scott, a daughter of Robert Scott and Mary (née Frater), was born ca. 1823.

 Mary Ann and John, with their three daughters, arrived in Brisbane aboard the *Montmorency* on 16 October 1860.